 Each student will construct a mask of some kind for this speech.
 It could be made out of plastic, paper, feathers your options are limited only by your imagination.
 The mask represents you, and the identities you share with others.
 One is your perceived self, which is the person you believe yourself to be in moments of candor and honest reflection.
 This is a private self.
 Another side is your presenting self this is the public image, the way we want others to view us.
 It is the socially approved image (i.e. hard working student, loyal friend etc.) Pick one aspect of your perceived self and one of your presenting self and share it with the class.
 Keeping in mind the appropriateness of the self-disclosure and the setting in which it will be disclosed.
 A variation on this theme is to discuss the four (or more) aspects that make up your self concept as discussed in lecture using your mask.
-In the speech you must discuss, explain a minimum of 5 concepts/ theories from the textbook and or discussion.
+In the speech you must discuss, explain a minimum of 5 concepts from the textbook and or discussion.
 The speech may be delivered w/ or without notes, but not from a manuscript.
-Your entire speech must be delivered in extemporaneous style (meaning key words or phrases on note cards).
+Your entire speech may not be written out on the note cards.
+If it is, it is called a manuscript speech.
+The speech must be delivered in extemporaneous style (meaning keywords or phrases on note cards).